 Pick things up as you travel.
 Logs, berries, stones, flowers, what have you.
 You can then make things out of them, sell them to other players, or sell them to the Exporter.
 Check the Sales board to see who is buying.

 Join a club and get a store.
 It does cost 10,000 gold to build a store, but it’s worth it.
-Try to pick a club that doesn’t have a very high mark-up because customers will be more likely to use your store.
+Try to pick a club that doesn’t have a very high mark-up (club task) because customers will be more likely to use your store.

 Pan for gold.
 If you save up enough Essence, you can get a gold pan and use it to get varying amounts of gold dust out of rivers and streams.
+I warn you though, that’s kind of a slow way to make money, you can usually make more by running around and collecting things.

 Achievements are a fun way to get gold too, and also Essence.
 For example, if you sell ten horses to the Trader, when you sell the tenth one you’ll get a little reward.
 Same for traveling, building things, making dyes, and various other feats.
 There are multiple levels for each award.

 Riddle Posts will test your wits and sometimes your patience.
 There are several different kinds of questions, anything from riddles to math, with varying difficulty levels.
 They are scattered all over the landscape, and they all pay!
+For extra money, activate the Savant Tome at the library.

 Do Quests.
 Quests are available at some clubs, and also at the giant horse head in the center of the world.
 They give varying amounts of money.
 All the quests from the giant horse head just involve traveling, and give you 5,000 gold each.
+There are more player-created quests being made all the time.

 There are other ways than this to make money.
 I’ve found that selling dyes and bolts of cloth is pretty popular, as well as rare flowers and berries.
 See if you can find something I haven’t mentioned!